kairosity/mp4-lionize/README.md

 ### __Category Model__

-I intentionally created a Category model separate from the Product model for allowing an easier expansion of product types / services offered down the line.
+I intentionally created a Category model separate from the Product model for allowing an easier future expansion of product types / services offered.
 My thinking is that were I to eventually add subscription services, the Category model can be added as a Foreign Key, and not duplicated.

 <br>